facebookincubator/ForgeArmory/persistence/macos/launch-agent-persistence/README.md

 Set up launch agent persistence with a specific script.
 The agent will execute the script every time the system reboots or the user logs in.
-If cleanup is set to true, the launch agent and related files will be removed after 3 minutes:
+If cleanup is set to true, the launch agent and related files will be removed:

 ```bash
 ttpforge -c config.yaml \